priyanka-sharma15/credit-card-application/index.md

 ```
 1. Application having bellow end point.
-    * Post a new card.
+    * [ ] Post a new card.
-    * Get all posted cards.
+    * [ ] Get all posted cards.
-2. How to run application locally
+2. How to run application locally.
     * Application code is being commit to github under the main branch.
     * Checkout the code locally on your machine using git clone command.
-    * Once code is being clone in local folder use maven to compile the code
+    * Once code is being clone in local folder use maven to compile the code locally using command.
-        locally using command
         > mvn clean install
-    * Once the code compile sucesfully on local nachine run the bellow command
-       to run spring bootserver.
+    * Once the code compile sucesfully on local nachine run the bellow command to run spring bootserver.
         > mvn spring-boot:run
 ```